The Wheatsheaf Inn

 For dinner, we enjoy tasty home-baked bread to accompany starters of twice baked cheddar souffl and pork belly.
 The delicious souffl was dense and dripping in cheese sauce while the pork belly, unexpectedly served cold, was tender and delicate.

 For our mains, I tucked into a rib-eye steak in classic French style accompanied by fries and garlic butter, while my girlfriend enjoyed the grilled salmon fillet with samphire.
-And then round off with pub favorites strawberry sundae and banoffee pie.
+And then round off with pub favourites strawberry sundae and banoffee pie.

 After dinner, while exploring the extensive building we enter a large private dining room that seats 20 at a long table surrounded by hunting trophies, ideal for a party or a meal following some countryside pursuits.